Student Workshop

 The Los Angeles County Hall of Records, co-designed by Richard Neutra and Robert Alexander, offers a compelling opportunity to preserve and extend its legacy as a steward of technological and architectural innovation.

-The vision is to transform the civic building into a 200-unit market-rate housing development while maintaining its historic significance.
+Over the course of five days, students will work closely with academic advisors and industry professionals to address the challenge of transforming the civic building into a 200-unit market-rate housing development while maintaining its historic significance.

 • Is such a transformation truly feasible, and at what cost – both materially and culturally?